 - The psychology of pricing: Pricing can involve a complicated decision-making process on the part of the consumer, and plenty of research has gone into the marketing and psychology of how consumers perceive price.
 Take a little time to review articles on pricing strategy and the psychology of pricing before choosing how to price your product or service.

 - Cost-based pricing: This method calls for figuring out how much it will cost to produce one unit of an item and setting the price to that amount plus a predetermined profit margin.
-It's often frowned upon because it allows competitors who can make the product for less to easily undercut you on price.
+It's often frowned upon because competitors can make the product for less and easily undercut you on price.

-- Price-based costing: This encourages business owners to "start with the price that consumers are willing to pay when they have competitive alternatives, and whittle down your costs to meet that price," according to David G. Bakken of Harris Interactive.
+- Price-based costing: This encourages business owners to "start with the price that consumers are willing to pay when they have competitive alternatives, and whittle down your costs to meet that price," according to David Bakken, Founder and Managing Director at Forseeable Futures Group.
 This allows you to lower your price and still turn a profit if you encounter new competition.
 Different pricing methods can be used.

 The Breakeven Formula: How to Do a Breakeven Analysis

 This is fairly simple.
-To conduct your breakeven analysis, take your fixed costs divided by your price minus your variable costs.
-As an equation, this is defined as:
+Take your fixed costs divided by your price minus your variable costs.
+As an equation, it's defined as:

 Breakeven Point = Fixed Costs/(Unit Selling Price - Variable Costs)

 Every additional unit sold after this increases profit by the amount of the unit contribution margin, which is defined as the amount each unit contributes to covering fixed costs and increasing profits.
-This is defined as an equation as:
+This equation is:

 Unit Contribution Margin = Sales Price - Variable Costs

-Recording this information in a spreadsheet will allow you to easily make adjustments as costs change over time.
+Costs change over time, so it's recommended to record this information in a spreadsheet where you can easily make adjustments.
 It also lets you play with different pricing options and easily calculate the resulting breakeven point.
-Use a program such as Excel's Goal Seek.
 If you want to give yourself a goal of a certain profit, say $1 million, then work backward to see how many units you would have to sell to hit that number.

 Limitations of the Breakeven Analysis